0xd34df00d/lcss/src/text/plugins/plugins-sb2.md

 The following quarks are available, except those bundled with SB2:

+- [AdvancedNotifications](/plugins-advancednotifications) for general notification icons.
+- [CPULoad](/plugins-cpuload) for CPU load monitor.
-- [GMail Notifier](/plugins-gmailnotifier) for displaying emails in a mailbox.
+- [GMail Notifier](/plugins-gmailnotifier) for notifying about new emails in a GMail mailbox.
+- [HotSensors](/plugins-hotsensors) for temperature sensors monitors.
+- [KBSwitch](/plugins-kbswitch) for keyboard layout indicator.
 - [Krigstask](/plugins-krigstask) for a taskbar and desktop pager.
 - [Launchy](/plugins-launchy) third-party application launcher.
 - [Lemon](/plugins-lemon) for network interfaces monitoring.
+- [Liznoo](/plugins-lemon) for battery status monitoring.
 - [Mellonetray](/plugins-mellonetray) for system tray.
+- [Ooronee](/plugins-ooronee) for quick uploading of files and images to various image- and filebins.
 - [TPI](/plugins-tpi) for tracking ongoing tasks.

 Other quarks may be installed via [LackMan](/plugins-lackman).